Pocket-Tech/QiuSheng/README_ENG.md

 ### Introduction
 ------------------
 QiuSheng is a simple Malody V chart store server based on Spring boot + Mybatis and following the Malody Store API.
 By simply modifying the configuration file, players can build a chart server on their own server computer.
-At present, QiuSheng has realized some main functions of chart query, upload and download.
-In the future, related functions such as chart server events, store functions of Malody skins, and the management terminal for server owners will be updated.
+At present, QiuSheng has realized the main functions of chart query, upload, download and server activities.
+After version 1.1.0, some functions that provide administrator rights have been added.
+In the future, related functions such as skins and management terminal for server owners will be updated.

 At present, Qiusheng is following the Malody Store API version: 202112.